material: 14k yellow gold filled

-Hand made on Salt Spring Island.
+This is a handmade item - made right on salt spring island.
 Each piece will vary slightly from one another, making each one unique.
 Just like you!

 Please allow up to 5 business days before your order ships.
-Sometimes we have to make your new jewel from scratch and this can take a couple of days.
 Thank you for your patience and choosing handmade.

 What is gold filled?
 Gold filled consists of a base metal (usually brass, which is a mixture of copper and zinc) bonded with a layer of karate gold over top.
 Gold filled is legally required to contain 5% or 1/20 gold by weight.
 All the gold filled jewelry that we carry is 14k yellow gold filled, with the exception of our 12k gold filled beaded bracelets.
 Meaning, all the gold that is bonded was 14k solid gold to begin with.
 This can be described as either 14/20 gold filled, or 14k gold filled.
 Please see the diagram below to get a better idea of what we mean.
 Also note that it isn’t to scale, just an example to explain the idea.